OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 You'll notice that of all the code, only about 5 lines are directly dedicated to changing the state of the relay!
 The bulk of the code is actually all about checking the states and making decisions off of that information.
 The reason is simple: we want to make sure the commands we send to the hardware is absolutely correct, since hardware errors are difficult to recover from!
 Software can be written, started, and restarted fairly quickly; but if you burn out an LED, it's gone for good.

 That's why we consider all the variables in this circuit by reading from the relay and the GPIO pins first and make sure to only change the state of the relay when it's safe, and it makes sense to do so.
 Of course when this circuit is properly wired, there's very little that can go wrong through bad signals, but it's always good practice to make sure.

+#### Logging Errors and Successes

+There's often a great deal of difference between what we *expect* our software to do versus what our software *actually* does.
+Logging is how we can sync up the expected behaviour with actual behaviour.
+Printing out values of variables, messages of success and failures, we bring what is normally hidden to light.
+This way, we can follow our code as it runs and make sure it's doing what we really want.